rbuchs/opinion-formation/flashtalk/README.md

 # Flash Talk Folder

-Put a PDF with a single slide for your flash talk here.
+In this folder you can find a written proposal of the project and slides of a flash talk presenting the project.